**ENROLL BEFORE 2024 AND BECOME AN IAYT CERTIFIED YOGA THERAPIST FULLY REMOTE AND ONLINE**

 IAYt Yoga Therapy Training

-My Vinyasa Practice’s Clinical Yoga Therapy Program provides the foundation you need to enter the professional health care industry and is designed for people who would like to work within clinical settings including rehabilitation facilities, hospitals, and private practice offices.
+My Vinyasa Practice’s Clinical Yoga Therapy Program provides the foundation you need to enter the professional healthcare industry and is designed for people who want to work within clinical settings, including rehabilitation facilities, hospitals, and private practice offices.

 The first module of our Clinical Yoga Therapy Certification fulfills the requirements to level up your registration with Yoga Alliance as a 500-hour RYT.
-Students enrolling with a 200 Hour Yoga Teacher Certification will enroll in Module 1 and be required to complete Module 1, 2, and 3 with a total cost of $7,200 (not including optional retreat courses).
+Students enrolling with a 200-Hour Yoga Teacher Certification will enroll in Module 1 and be required to complete Modules 1, 2, and 3, costing $7,200.
+A $500 deposit is required to register you in the program and will be put toward the total cost.

-Students enrolling with a 500 Hour Yoga Teacher Certification will have the option to transfer coursework from their 300-hour training.
-Students wishing to transfer course work from a 300-hour training will have their transfer credits assessed against our Module 1 curriculum.
-Only coursework that is comparable to MVP’s Module 1 curriculum/coursework will be accepted for transfer credits.
+Students enrolling with a 500-Hour Yoga Teacher Certification can transfer coursework from their 300-hour training.
+Students wishing to transfer coursework from a 300-hour training will have their transfer credits assessed against our Module 1 curriculum.
+Only coursework comparable to MVP’s Module 1 curriculum/coursework will be accepted for transfer credits.

 My Vinyasa Practice’s Clinical Yoga Therapy Program is designed to bridge the gap between private Yoga Therapy and integrative medicine.
 Our program combines our foundations of Yoga Therapy program with a practical Clinical Yoga Therapy program to give participants the ability to work seamlessly with health care staff and clinical healthcare teams in both professional and academic settings.

-The Clinical Yoga Therapy program is a combination of our 300-hour foundations in Yoga Therapy course and advanced training courses which includes paid internship and job placement within the clinical healthcare field.
+The Clinical Yoga Therapy program is a combination of our 300-hour foundations in Yoga Therapy course and advanced training courses which includes unpaid internships in our free online yoga therapy clinic and job placement within the clinical healthcare field.

 Our Clinical Yoga Therapy Certification certifies yoga therapists.
 Admissions to our program are rolling.
 Applicants looking to register in our Clinical Yoga Therapy program must possess a 200 hour teaching certification or its equivalent, have one year of experience in personal practice, and have one year of teaching experience.
 All applicants entering into training with a 200 hour certification will complete all of the following coursework.
 Our Clinical Yoga Therapy Certification is a complement to Western Medicine in clinical settings.